bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

     nocaseglob no_empty_cmd_completion
 ```

-These options elevate the interactive experience, it is somewhat baffling why
+These options enhance the interactive experience, it is somewhat baffling that
 they are disabled by default.

 History